zhjtwx/BATNet/README.md

 ## Installation

 ### Environment
-To improve compatibility, security, and long-term maintainability, we have upgraded the BAT-Net runtime environment.
+To improve compatibility, security, and long-term maintainability, we have upgraded the BATNet runtime environment.
 The original release was developed under an earlier software stack, while the updated release adopts a modern and actively maintained environment.
 Both versions have been fully validated and are fully functional.
 Users may choose either environment according to their hardware and software requirements.
 #### Environment Comparison
 | Component | Original Environment | Updated Environment |
 |-----------|--------------|--------------|